treeverse/lakeFS/docs/howto/catalog_exports.md

 ### Table Decleration

-Once a a lakeFS repository is created, the tables should be configured as a table descriptor object on the repository on the path `_lakefs_tables/TABLE.yaml`.
+After creating a lakeFS repository, configure tables as table descriptor objects on the repository on the path `_lakefs_tables/TABLE.yaml`.
-Note: only tables of `type: hive` are supported and more are expected to be added.
+Note: the Glue exporter can currently only export tables of `type: hive`.
+We expect to add more.

 #### Hive tables